 How often will Planning Team Meetings be held: Twice a month.
 Meetings will be canceled if there is insufficient business to discuss.

-When will Planning Team Meetings be held: Every other Friday through September between 11:00 am and 12:00 noon, with announced exceptions.
+When will Planning Team Meetings be held: Every other Friday through September between 2:00 pm and 3:00 pm, with announced exceptions.

-Where will Planning Team Meetings be held: Zoom, to be set up by CCRPC.
+Where will Planning Team Meetings be held: Microsoft Teams, to be set up by CCRPC.

 Who will organize Planning Team meeting agendas: CCRPC, with assistance from other Planning Team members as needed.